 It's important to strike a balance between providing valuable information and keeping the audience engaged.
 If a webinar exceeds the recommended time frame, attendees may lose interest and not return for future events.
 Be sure to communicate the expected length of the webinar early on to manage audience expectations and consider the best time to host the event to maximize attendance.
 By creating engaging webinars, businesses can connect with their audience on a personal level, showcase their expertise, and establish themselves as thought leaders in their field.

-Here are some reasons why the duration of a webinar is important –
+Here are three reasons why the duration of a webinar is important.

 Keeping audiences engaged for long periods is hard, so sticking to a schedule that works for you and your attendees is important to maintain their attention.